blurrycontour/zuul-gerrit/doc/source/user/config.rst

          Cherry-picks each change onto the branch rather than performing any merges.

+   .. attr:: vars
+      :default None:

+      A dictionary of variables to be made available for all jobs in all pipelines of this project.
+Jobs can reference these values via ``zuul.project.vars`` at run-time.

    .. attr:: <pipeline>

       Each pipeline that the project participates in should have an